jsr6720/jsr6720.github.io/_posts/2024-09-12-hosting-writebook-on-aws.md

 ## Author's Note

 Most of this troubleshooting and setup was done in July but I'm just now getting around to publishing this in September.
-Since I installed Writebook in the first week of its release I had to install this with RTFM as my mantra.
-Incidentally once.com uses the Writebook product itself to host the manual.
-ChatGPT-4o essentially said register a domain name, launch an ec2 instance and "use the provided single command from the terminal on your server to set everything up, including SSL" with a link to [Writebook marketing page](https://once.com/writebook).
+Since I installed Writebook in the first week of its release, I had to install this with RTFM as my mantra.
+Incidentally, `once.com` uses the Writebook product itself to host the manual.
+ChatGPT-4o essentially said to register a domain name, launch an EC2 instance, and "use the provided single command from the terminal on your server to set everything up, including SSL" with a link to the [Writebook marketing page](https://once.com/writebook).

 ## Significant revisions